 Chipmunks

-They eat grass, nuts, buds, seeds, fruits, vegetables, worms, insects and other arthropods, small frogs and bird eggs along with various other forms of plant matter.
+Chipmunks eat grass, nuts, buds, seeds, fruits, vegetables, worms, insects and other arthropods, small frogs, and bird eggs, plus many other forms of plant matter.

 Squirrels

-They eat nuts, seeds, conifer cones, fruits, fungi, roots, leaves, caterpillars, and green vegetation.
-They store acorns for the winter.
-In case of scarcity of food, a squirrel may consume meat.
-Some squirrels eat only insects while some eat eggs, insects, small birds, smaller rodents, and even young snakes.
+Squirrels eat nuts, seeds, conifer cones, fruits, fungi, roots, leaves, caterpillars, and green plants.
+They store acorns for winter.
+When food is scarce, a squirrel may eat meat.
+Some squirrels eat only insects, while others eat eggs, small birds, smaller rodents, and even young snakes.
+You can read more about what squirrels eat and how they find food.

 Foraging